DarkbornEmperor/Cry-of-Fear-Resurgence/README.md

 # Cry of Fear Resurgence
  Overhaul recreation & expansion of NPCs from Cry of Fear & Afraid of Monsters.
+Will feature all of the main NPCs, custom NPCs, boss NPCs and more.

  Note: You need VJ Base and Half-Life Resurgence for everything to work: